matteofox/SHINE/docs/index.rst

 - ``--writesmvar``: If set, write the smoothed variance.
 The file is saved as ``datavarname.LABELS_out.fits``.
 - ``--writesmsnr``: If set, write the S/N smoothed cube/image.
 The file is saved as ``dataname.FILTERSNR_out.fits``.
 - ``--writesubcube``: If set and used, write the subcubes (cube and variance).
 Only valid for 3D data.
 The file is saved as ``dataname.SUBCUBE.fits`` or ``datavarname.SUBCUBE.fits``.
+- ``--writevardata``: If vardata is a user-provided constant value or -1 (auto-computed from sigma-clipping) write the variance.

 Run Extraction using Python
 ----------------------------